-The programming model can easily accommodate gaps shown in Figure 3.
+The programming model can easily accommodate gaps shown in Figure 4.

-This use case is the same as Excalibur.
+This use case is the same as the base Excalibur use case.

 Eiger use case

-Eiger use case is slightly different from the first two use cases discussed.
+The Eiger use case is different from the first two use cases discussed.
 There is no template selection in the source datasets.
 The whole dataspace for each dataset in a files f-i.h5 will be selected.
-The loop over the source datasets corresponds to the call to H5Pset_virtual_mapping using “prinf” format for file names.
+The loop over the source datasets corresponds to the call to H5Pset_virtual_mapping using “printf” formatting for file names.